omarusmani/311_wk4_day1_crud/README.md

 ## SQL Statements

-1. INSERT two users:
+1. INSERT two users: INSERT users VALUE (id,'test','user'), (id,'test2','user2');

-2. UPDATE all Ohio addresses to "REDACTED":
+2. UPDATE all Ohio addresses to UPDATE usersAddress SET address="REDACTED", city="REDACTED",county="REDACTED",state="REDACTED",zip="REDACTED" where state="OH";

 3. All three DELETES

 * DELETE from usersContact

+DELETE from usersContact where user_id=114;

 * DELETE from usersAddress

+DELETE from usersAddress where user_id=114;

 * DELETE from users
+DELETE from users where id=114;

 ## Summary